nestorrivers/Portfolio/README.md

 A collection of software engineering projects, technical experiments, and case studies covering backend development, data processing, intelligent systems, spatial computing, security, and applied problem solving.

-My professional background includes a BSc in Computer Science, an MSc in Intelligent Systems and Robotics, freelance development, programming work within the VCSE sector, and four years as the sole software developer at Chariot Transport Solutions.
+My professional background includes a BSc in Computer Science, an MSc in Intelligent Systems and Robotics, freelance development, programming work within the VCSE sector, and four years as the lead software developer at Chariot Transport Solutions.

 This repository brings together selected examples of that work.